eronlloyd/eronlloyd.github.io/docs/about.md

 World](blog/posts/how_corruption_ruins_our_world.md), and I'm committed to helping to fight back.
 Expect a lot of discussion on this urgent topic, and I hope to recruit you to the cause.

-To help stay strong in body, mind, and spirit, I've sought refuge in the Dharma in 2015, and have been a Zen Buddhist practicioner ever since.
+To help stay strong in body, mind, and spirit, I sought refuge in the Dharma in 2015, and have been a Zen Buddhist practicioner ever since.
 As part of that practice, I intend to produce and share personal writings and art that draw from that storehouse of wisdom, seeking to promote peace within myself and in a World that could always use more.